thejokertm/engram_vault/Notebooks/great-ideas.md

         - addiction
 ---

-Don't let great ideas fade into oblivion just because you are addicted to feeling nothing.
+Don't let ideas fade into oblivion just because you are addicted to feeling nothing.

 Accept your humanity, yes, but retain that spirit in some way, even beyond these numbing episodes.